brettz9/nyc-line-visit-count-reporter/README.md

 ## Possible to-dos

+1. Interactive mode where one can selectively open files (with line/column as IDEs such as Atom understand) by number.
 1. Others data besides on statements:
     1. **Top visited functions** (or the function within which a statement occurs) along with the function `name`. `line` and `column`